 Are you wondering if your broker has fulfilled all his duties and obligations?

 The OACIQ’s mission is to protect you.
-Don’t hesitate to contact the information centre Info OACIQ by email at [email protected] or by phone at 450-462-9800 or 1-800-440-7170.
+Don’t hesitate to contact the information centre Info OACIQ by email at [email protected]or by phone at 450-462-9800 or 1-800-440-7170.
 An information agent will be able to inform you about the duties and obligations of your broker and direct you to the appropriate resources, if necessary.
-You may also check the protection mechanisms made available to you by the OACIQ on oaciq.com.
+You may also check theprotection mechanisms available to you by the OACIQ at oaciq.com.